Stay in France of less than 3 months: registration in the European Entry/Exit System (EES)

 • Third-country nationals in a long-stay situation: holders of a D visa, known as a long-stay visa, or a residence permit issued by France or another Member State

-• Persons with an employment contract or a school certificate of more than 3 months with a short-stay visa if they are subject to it, pending the issue of a residence permit: researchers, students, seasonal workers, volunteers in the context of a European volunteer, au pairs, workers transferring internally to their company who can attest (right to mobility)
+• Persons with an employment contract or an education certificate of more than 3 months with a short-stay visa if they are subject to it, pending the issue of a residence permit: researchers, students, seasonal workers, volunteers in the framework of a European volunteer, au pairs, workers transferring internally to their company who can attest (right to mobility)

-• Persons already benefiting from or benefiting from specific border verification exemption regimes: Heads of State, sovereigns and their delegations whose arrival has been announced through diplomatic channels; pilots and crew (aircraft, cargo ships, cruises, rail); seafarers (only when they remain on the right-of-way of the port where the vessel is moored); frontier workers; security and rescue services; persons with a border crossing permit or waiver or a document facilitating rail transit.
+• Persons already benefiting from border-verification exemption schemes or benefiting from specific border-verification rules: Heads of State, sovereigns and their delegations whose arrival has been announced through diplomatic channels; pilots and crew (aircraft, cargo ships, cruises, rail); seafarers (only when they remain on the right-of-way of the port where the vessel is moored); frontier workers; security and rescue services; persons with a border-crossing permit or waiver or a document facilitating rail transit.

-Registration in the input/output system (EES) will be carried out within the border crossing point (airport, port, train station, etc.) where the traveler crosses the external border of the Schengen area.
+The recording in the input/output system (EES) is carried out within the border crossing point (airport, port, train station, etc.) where the traveler crosses the external border of the Schengen area.

-• They can go directly to the border control post for a border guard to collect the data and register in the EES system.
+• Go directly to the border checkpoint for a border guard to collect data and register in the EES system

-• They can use a pre-registration device, of the “kiosk” or “tablet” type present at certain border crossing points.
+• Use a pre-registration device, of the “kiosk” or “tablet” type present at certain border crossing points.
 These fluidization devices allow a faster crossing of the border.
 Their use is optional and free of charge.
-The EES file will be validated by a border guard at the checkpoint.
+The EES file shall be validated by a border guard at the checkpoint.

 The EES system shall collect, record and store the following data:

-• The data contained in the travel document(s) : surname, first name, date of birth, place of birth, gender, nationality, travel document number, 3-letter code of the country of issue of the travel document, travel document expiry date,
+• Data contained in the travel document(s) : surname, first name, date of birth, place of birth, gender, nationality, travel document number, 3-letter code of the country of issue of the travel document, travel document expiry date

-• The location, thetime and the date of border crossing : entry into and exit from the Schengen area,
+• Location, time and date of border crossing : on entering and leaving the Schengen area

-• The biometric data of the traveler : facial biometrics (photo of the face) and, except for minors under 12, digital biometrics (fingerprints of the right hand, or otherwise of the left hand).
+• Biometric data of the traveler : facial biometrics (photo of the face) and, except for minors under 12, digital biometrics (fingerprints of the right hand, or otherwise of the left hand).

 The collection of biometric data of third-country nationals concerned by the EES is mandatory.
 If the traveler refuses the collection of his biometric data, he will be refused entry into the Schengen territory.

-If you have not crossed any external border of the Schengen area since EES entered into service on 12 October 2025, you will be subject to a first registration.
-The following data set is saved in your EES folder for the first time:
+If you have not crossed any external border of the Schengen area since EES entered into service on 12 October 2025, you are subject to a 1er saving.
+All of the following data is saved in your EES folder for the 1re times:

 • Name